jpomykala/jpomykala.github.io/_posts/2018-08-04-serverless-contact-form-on-static-page.md

 ![aws-lambda-function](/assets/2018-08-04/architecture-diagram.png)

 Static web page should be gathering data from contact form, validate and send them using XHR Fetch, jQuery or in other way to API Gateway by POST method.
 API Gateway will invoke Lambda function, and the Lambda function will invoke our JavaScript code where we parse POST request, do some custom logic and call `sendEmail(...)` on SES service.

-### 0. Verify e-mail address
+### 0. Verify your e-mail address

-E-mail address verification can be done [here (eu-west-1)](https://eu-west-1.console.aws.amazon.com/ses/home?region=eu-west-1#verified-senders-email:)
+SES e-mail address verification can be done [here (eu-west-1)](https://eu-west-1.console.aws.amazon.com/ses/home?region=eu-west-1#verified-senders-email:)

 ![ses-verification](/assets/2018-08-04/ses-verification.png)

 ### 1. Lambda Function

-We will start with creating Lambda function and choosing NodeJS 8.1 environment.
+We will start with creating **AWS Lambda function** and choosing a NodeJS 8.1 environment.

 [The full code can be found on GitHub Gist](https://gist.github.com/jpomykala/a3548903e3454f7d65443053ec412b65)

 ###### import `aws-sdk`

-When we have prepared environment we can start to implement the function.
-First important thing is that we need to import `aws-sdk` to use SES and other Amazon services.
+Once we have prepared environment, then we can start to implement the function.
+A first important thing is that we need to import `aws-sdk` to use SES and other Amazon services.
 {% highlight javascript %}
 var aws = require("aws-sdk");
 {% endhighlight %}
 [Link to `aws-sdk` documentation](https://docs.aws.amazon.com/sdk-for-javascript/index.html)

-###### Lambda responses
+###### AWS Lambda responses
 Success and error responses.
-This part is more important than you think.
-If we return wrong JSON from lambda function to API Gateway, the client (contact form in this case) will get HTTP 500 status.
-Code will be invoked and email sent anyway, but it's just a good practise to follow the documentation.
+This part is more important than you think. **If we return wrong JSON from lambda function to API Gateway, the client (contact form in this case) will get HTTP 500 status.** Code will be invoked and email sent anyway, but it's just a good practise to follow the documentation and just don't return 500 status codes intentionally.

 {% highlight javascript %}
 const successResponse = {